Police comb through filthy California home where starving siblings found

 Reached by telephone Wednesday at the West Virginia home of David Turpin’s parents, his mother, Betty Turpin, said she was busy preparing paperwork and entering information into a computer to help her son.
 She said the family had engaged an attorney, who advised them not to speak about the case.

-But Louise Turpin’s sister, Elizabeth Jane Flores, told ABC News on Wednesday that in hindsight, there were concerning signs, including a refusal to allow family visits or talks with the children on Skype.
+But Louise Turpin’s sister, Elizabeth Jane Flores, told ABC News on Wednesday that in hindsight there were concerning signs, including a refusal to allow family visits or talks with the children on Skype.

+Neighbor Kimberly Milligan, 50, said Wednesday that over the three years she had lived across the street from the Turpins she had seen a few of the older children, looking pale and always accompanied by a parent, but never the entire group.

+“It was something that always nagged at me,” she said.
+“Why don’t I see those kids?”

-Reporting by Sharon Bernstein in Sacramento, California, and Suzannah Gonzales in Chicago; Writing by Sharon Bernstein; Editing by Jonathan Oatis and Lisa Shumaker
+Reporting by Sharon Bernstein in Sacramento, California, and Suzannah Gonzales in Chicago; Writing by Sharon Bernstein; Editing by Lisa Shumaker and Leslie Adler